zzulueta/mslearn-ai-agents/Instructions/04-semantic-kernel.md

    )
     ```

-1. Find the comment **Create a  semantic kernel agent**, and add the following code to create asemantic kernel agent object for your Azure AI agent, and includes a reference to the **EmailPlugin** plugin.
+1. Find the comment **Create a  semantic kernel agent**, and add the following code to create a semantic kernel agent object for your Azure AI agent, and includes a reference to the **EmailPlugin** plugin.

     (Be sure to maintain the indentation level)